emse-sas-lab/SCAbox/docs/sources/tuto/acquisition.rst

    :alt: FIFO output simple
    :align: center

-if you want the sensor output to be printed in number instead of char code use the option verbose ``-v`` :
+2. If you want the sensor output to be printed in number instead of char code use the option verbose ``-v`` :

 .. code-block:: shell